jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 To address this issue, NTRU+ employs two techniques.
 First, the polynomial r is deterministically derived through the Fujisaki-Okamoto (FO) transform.
 Second, the polynomial m is generated through the SOTP encoding procedure.
 As a result, an adversary no longer has direct control over the values of r and m appearing in honestly generated ciphertexts.

 This result builds upon {{DHK21}} and extends the analysis to the CBD sampling used in NTRU+, where all coefficients of r and m are sampled according to the CBD.
-Consequently, the worst-case correctness error of NTRU+ reduces to the average-case correctness error associated with honestly generated ciphertexts following the CBD.
+Consequently, the worst-case correctness error of NTRU+ is almost equal to its average-case correctness error over honestly generated ciphertexts following the CBD.

 As with other lattice-based KEMs, decapsulation failures may potentially leak information about the private key.
 However, NTRU+ is designed so that the probability of a decapsulation failure for an honestly generated ciphertext is negligible, rendering such failures irrelevant in practice.